X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 ## Replacement Macros for Bit Instructions

-Since `BBRx`, `BBSx`, `RMBx`, and `SMBx` should not be used to support a possible upgrade path to the 65816, here are some example macros that can be used to help convert existing software that may have been using these
+Since `BBRx`, `BBSx`, `RMBx`, and `SMBx` should not be used, to maintain compatibility with the 65C816, here are some example macros that can be used to help convert existing software that may have been using these
 instructions: